shortcuts/neovim-plugin-boilerplate/README.md

 ## 📋 Installation

 > **Note**:
-> This section is only required if you wish to setup the same linter and changelog generator as I do.
+> This section is only required if you wish to use the linter and changelog generator provided by the template.

 - [Install Stylua linter](https://github.com/JohnnyMorganz/StyLua#installation)
 - [Install git-chglog generator](https://github.com/git-chglog/git-chglog)